mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 When opened, the view in TrackScheme is scaled so that the full data is shown, all tracks over all time-points.
 Even on our small dataset, most of the tracks and spots appear as single lines or dense boxes.
 To see the details of each track, you need to zoom in and navigate around the data.
-The navigation actions their mappings are listed in the tableXXXX.
+The navigation actions their mappings are listed in the [TrackScheme keyboard shortcuts table](table_trackscheme_navigation_keys.md).

 Try to zoom in until you can see the label of a few spots.
 TrackScheme implements adaptive level of details depending on the zoom level, so that we can accommodate plotting a large amount of data without compromising the responsiveness of Mastodon.